Tiger King: Subsequent media

 On April 8, 2020, Deadline Hollywood reported that Ryan Murphy is in talks to produce a film or limited series for Netflix with Rob Lowe starring as Joe Exotic.

 On April 14, 2020, TMZ released the special Tiger King: What Really Went Down?, which featured footage unseen in the first season of Tiger King.

 On May 4, 2020, Variety reported that Nicolas Cage had been cast to portray Exotic in an eight-episode television series based on a Texas Monthly article about Exotic.
 The series is produced by Imagine Entertainment and CBS Television Studios, and Dan Lagana will serve as writer, showrunner, and executive producer.
 In September 2020, it was announced that the series had officially been picked up for development at Amazon Prime Video.
 In July 2021, it was announced that Amazon had shelved the project.

 A limited series titled Joe Exotic: Tigers, Lies and Cover-Up premiered on September 27, 2020, on Investigation Discovery.
 A TV special titled Joe Exotic: Before He Was King premiered on September 28, 2020.

 Tiger Queens: The Tiger King Musical was a Netflix musical based on Tiger King, which debuted on TikTok on March 28, 2021.
 The production featured former RuPaul's Drag Race contestants Kim Chi, Willam, and Heidi N Closet portraying Baskin, Joe Exotic, and a tiger, respectively.

 On April 5, 2021, British documentary filmmaker Louis Theroux released a new documentary on Exotic, titled Shooting Joe Exotic, on BBC Two in the United Kingdom.
 The documentary contained unseen footage of Exotic from a previous documentary by Theroux, America's Most Dangerous Pets (2011), as well as new interviews of other people associated with Exotic, including Exotic's legal team, his estranged brother and niece, and the Baskins.

 A limited series adaptation headed by Universal Content Productions, is based on a podcast Joe Exotic: Tiger King by Robert Moor, with Kate McKinnon as executive producer and starring as Carole Baskin.
 Originally to air on NBC, Peacock, and USA Network, it was announced in May 2021 that the series would be streaming exclusively on Peacock.
 Titled Joe vs. Carole, it premiered on March 3, 2022.

-In September 2021, Netflix announced a second series to Tiger King called Tiger King 2, which they stated "will have just as much mayhem and madness as the first season."
-It was released on November 17 to mainly negative reviews.
-On December 3, 2021, Netflix announced a three-part third series, titled Tiger King: The Doc Antle Story and it was released on December 10.